 The Granite State Education Corps program seeks to increase the number of youth who have improved their school attendance; increase the academic performance of students; and decrease the incidents of disciplinary referrals given to students over the course of the AmeriCorps program’s involvement with the student.

-To learn more about current opportunities with the Granite State Education Corps please contact June Carlson at email@example.com or 603-229-7235
+To learn more about current opportunities with the Granite State Education Corps please contact Scott Dupee at firstname.lastname@example.org or 603-229-7235

 The Great Strides Rural Education Corps places volunteers in rural schools throughout Maine, New Hampshire and northern Vermont.

-To learn more about current opportunities with the Great Strides Rural Education Corps please contact Erin Dunne at firstname.lastname@example.org or 207-370-3920
+To learn more about current opportunities with the Great Strides Rural Education Corps please contact Steve Niles at email@example.com or 207-370-3918

 Each year, Goodwill issues requests for letters of intent to nonprofits, schools and municipalities who would like to host an AmeriCorps volunteer.
 Potential sites submit a proposal that addresses activities, community outreach and volunteer recruitment projects for which the AmeriCorps volunteer is responsible.